seattleacademy/saaswinter1516/README.md

-#Day 18
+#Day 19
-Today in class we worked on finishing up our personalized webpages using bootstrap templates.
-Day 19 will be the due date for our personalized websites.
+Today in class we finished our personalized web pages!